Durham man killed, wife seriously injured when car crashes into stopped motorcycle

 Officials said it happened just before 11 p.m. when a car struck a stopped 2018 Harley Davidson on Fayetteville Road at Stratford Lakes Drive.

-The motorcycle's driver, 32-year-old Michael Worsman died at Duke University Hospital.
+The motorcycle's 32-year-old driver died at Duke University Hospital.
 His wife, the passenger, has life-threatening injuries and is in critical condition.

 Timothy Long, 26, of Durham was cited for misdemeanor death by motor vehicle and failure to reduce speed to avoid colliding with a vehicle.